OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ## Use it

-The web pages mentioned below are provided _as examples_ of the way to consume the REST services provided on the Raspberry PI.
+The web pages mentioned below are provided _as examples_ of the way to consume the REST services provided on the Raspberry Pi.
 The snapshots might be a little obsolete, this iks a work in progress, constantly evolving.
 But this will give you an idea.